cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     touchDragCallback: any;
 }

-// Warning: (ae-missing-release-tag) "calibrateImageSpacing" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function calibrateImageSpacing(imageId: string, renderingEngine: Types_2.IRenderingEngine, rowPixelSpacing: number, columnPixelSpacing: number): void;

-// Warning: (ae-missing-release-tag) "CameraModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type CameraModifiedEvent = CustomEvent_2<CameraModifiedEventDetail>

-// Warning: (ae-missing-release-tag) "CameraModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type CameraModifiedEventDetail = {
     previousCamera: ICamera